 - Demonstration of commitment to mentoring and supervision of undergraduate researcher, and delineation of mentoring plan

 - Justification of project support expenses requested, listing specific costs for which funds will be used

 - Clarity of need for funding support (including wages and expenses) in relation to funded research and the availability of other resources

 - Involvement in a comprehensive research process--with inclusion in research design/planning, model development, data collection, analysis, synthesis--will be favored over a more peripheral involvement limited to the performance of technical tasks or procedures, or to the development of hardware or software (though these may be part of a more comprehensive experience)

 - Student applicants who have not received prior funding through this program will be favored over those who have received one or more prior awards (This does not apply to those receiving SRC/Intel funding)

-Engineering Learning Initiatives staff make the final selection decisions, based on review committee ratings and program philosophy considerations.
+Engineering Learning Initiatives staff make the final allocation decisions, based on review committee ratings, available funding and sources, and program philosophy considerations.

 Students and faculty mentors are notified of competition outcomes by e-mail.
 Award funds are transferred to a department account, through which the student receives the agreed-upon hourly wages for time spent on the research project, and to which appropriate project expenses may be charged.